SEE Adventure Camp

 What will we eat?
 Food will be provided by our outfitters, with cafeteria-style service and an on-site dining room.

 How do I get there?
 Asheville, North Carolina, is the hub for travel in and out of Western North Carolina.
 The Nantahala Gorge is about an hour from Asheville.
-If you can get to Asheville, Winston-Salem, or Raleigh—by car, bus, or plane—we’ll get you to camp.
+If you can get to Asheville or Winston-Salem—by car, bus, or plane—we’ll get you to camp.
 Or you can meet us there!

 What is the camper/staff ratio?
 SEE Adventure Camp will have eighteen campers and nine highly-trained counselors.
 Camp staff will include both blind and sighted adults, and we will be assisted by NOC and Wildwater staff on our adventures.
 The Camp Director is Jay Hardwig (MA, COMS, NBCT), a board-certified teacher for the visually impaired and O&M specialist with 20 years of experience in the field.

 Who are you guys again?
-The Student Enrichment Experience (SEE) program is supported by the IFB Solutions Foundation.
-2018 marks the 13th year of SEE summer camps for the blind and visually impaired in Asheville and Winston-Salem, and the fifth year of our Outdoor Adventure Camp.
+The Student Enrichment Experience (SEE) program is supported by the IFB Solutions.
+2020 marks the 15th year of SEE summer camps for the blind and visually impaired in Asheville and Winston-Salem, and the 6th year of our Outdoor Adventure Camp.

 Who can come?
 SEE Adventure Camp is open to rising 8-12th graders who are blind or visually impaired.
 Preference is given to campers who have severe visual impairments, including total blindness, but there will be spots available for low vision campers as well.
 A screening interview with our staff will help us determine whether you are the right fit for camp.